 Pacing: 4 weeks Unit 4: Reproduction of Organisms and Genetics Standards and Suggested Activities Skills and Knowledge MS-LS3-1.
-Develop and use a model to describe why structural changes to genes (mutations) located on chromosomes may affect proteins and may result in harmful, beneficial, or Kinesthetic activities Classroom demonstrations Mendel Pea-pod lab Meiosis group activity Students will be able to: distinguish between sexual and asexual reproduction. describe how haploid sex cells are formed. identify and describe the steps of meiosis in the formation of sex cells.

-neutral effects to the structure and function of the organism.
+Develop and use a model to describe why structural changes to genes (mutations) located on chromosomes may affect proteins and may result in harmful, beneficial, or neutral effects to the structure and function of the organism.
 MS-LS3-2.
 Develop and use a model to describe why asexual reproduction results in offspring with identical genetic information and sexual reproduction results in offspring with genetic variation.
 MS-LS4-4.
 Construct an explanation based on evidence that describes how genetic variations of traits in a population increase some individuals' probability of surviving and reproducing in a specific environment MS-LS4-5.
 Gather and synthesize information about the technologies that have changed the way humans influence the inheritance of desired traits in organisms.
 MS-LS4-6.
 Use mathematical representations to support explanations of how natural selection may lead to increases and decreases of specific traits in populations over time.
 MS-LS1-5.
-Construct a scientific explanation based on evidence for how environmental and genetic factors influence the growth of organisms.
-District/School Formative Assessment Plan explain the significance of sexual reproduction in the survival of a species. describe the significance of Gregor Mendel's research regarding heredity and genetics. explain how two or more alleles combine to determine the appearance of traits. describe how environmental factors can affect the inheritance of traits. use a Punnett Square to make predictions about simple inheritance of traits. distinguish between chromosomes, genes, and alleles. describe how DNA replicates. detail how genes can mutate and their effect on organisms. describe developments in the field of genetic engineering District/School Summative Assessment Plan Class discussions in which student share prior knowledge Teacher-created quizzes Teacher-created unit assessments Labs Core Instructional Materials District/School Supplementary Resources Glencoe iScience Life Science Series Discovery Education videos

-(Mcgraw-Hill Companies, Inc. 2012) Glencoe ConnectEd online resources
+Construct a scientific explanation based on evidence for how environmental and genetic factors influence the growth of Kinesthetic activities Classroom demonstrations Mendel Pea-pod lab Meiosis group activity Critter lab Students will be able to: distinguish between sexual and asexual reproduction. describe how haploid sex cells are formed. describe how haploid sex cells are formed. describe the significance of sexual reproduction in the survival of a species. describe the significance of Gregor Mendel's research regarding heredity and genetics. explain how two or more alleles combine to determine the appearance of traits. describe how environmental factors can affect the inheritance of traits. use a Punnett Square to make predictions about simple inheritance of traits. distinguish between chromosomes, genes, and alleles. describe how DNA replicates. describe how DNA replicates. describe developments in the field of genetic engineering Integration of Science & Engineering Practices, Disciplinary Core Ideas & Crosscutting Concepts expected in every unit.
+Matrix of Science & Engineering Practices Matrix of Disciplinary Core Ideas Matrix of Crosscutting Concepts organisms.
+District/School Formative Assessment Plan District/School Summative Assessment Plan Class discussions in which student share prior knowledge Study Island assessments Quizzes Teacher-created quizzes Teacher-created unit assessments Labs Core Instructional Materials District/School Supplementary Resources Glencoe iScience Life Science Series (Mcgraw-Hill Companies, Inc. 2012) Discovery Education videos Glencoe ConnectEd online resources Leveled texts/articles: Newsela